History

 Ernst Ludwig Kirchner, Self-Portrait As A Soldier, 1915, Allen Memorial Art Museum (AMAM), Oberlin, Ohio, USA

-Ernst Ludwig Kirchner, Self-Portrait As A Soldier, 1915, Allen Memorial Art Museum (AMAM), Oberlin College, OH, USA.
+Ernst Ludwig Kirchner, Self-Portrait as a Soldier, 1915, Allen Memorial Art Museum (AMAM), Oberlin, OH, USA.

-Kirchner never fought as he was clever enough to sign up as a volunteer to serve as a driver in order to avoid being drafted into a more dangerous role.
+Ernst Ludwig Kirchner never fought, as he volunteered to serve as a driver in order to avoid being drafted into a more dangerous role.
 However, after suffering panic attacks and due to issues with his mental health, he was soon declared unfit for service and was sent away to recover.
 Self-Portrait was painted during that recovery.
-It shows him with an amputated arm and wearing a military uniform despite being in a studio.
-In this way Kirschner tried to face his fear of impotency as an artist, a soldier, and a man.
+It shows him with an amputated hand, wearing a military uniform despite being in a studio.
+In this way, Kirchner tried to face his fear of impotency as an artist, a soldier, and a man.

 Egon Schiele